Thinking of opening a new salon or planning to revamp your current one?

 - Many suppliers offer a planning/design service with the fee refundable against your purchase.
 Take advantage of these – the layout may seem obvious to you, but a trained salon planner may open your eyes to new ideas.

 You’ve given your salon or aesthetics clinic a facelift, so why not do the same for your website?
 We’re one of the most experienced hair, beauty & aesthetic website teams in the UK and we’d love to put our expertise to work to grow your business.
-Call 01386 751469 or email us for an initial informal chat.
+Email us for an initial informal chat.